 You’ll typically need a home appraisal to refinance your mortgage, both to confirm your home’s value and to set your new loan amount.
-If your refinance appraisal comes in too low, though, you may not be able to refinance unless you use a streamline (no-appraisal) refinance program.
+If your refinance appraisal comes back lower than expected, though, you may not be able to refinance unless you use a streamline refinance program that doesn’t require an appraisal.

 Here’s everything you need to know about getting your home appraised for a refinance loan.